-Being the most popular approach, the Sales Comparison Approach is considered the most precise and best indicator of market value for a house.
+Usually, the Sales Comparison Approach is the most accurate indicator of value of a residential property.

-There are a lot of reasons to get an appraisal from REID E. CHOATE & ASSOCIATES, LLC with the most common reason being real estate and mortgage transactions.
+There are a lot of reasons to get an appraisal with the usual reason being real estate and mortgage transactions.

-Other reasons for purchasing an report include:
+A few other reasons for ordering an appraisal include:

 If you are applying for a loan.

-To fight high property taxes.
+To challenge high property taxes.

 If you need to settle an estate.

-To offer you a leg-up when purchasing real estate.
+To give you a negotiating tool when purchasing real estate.

-The appraiser is not a home inspector and does not do a complete home inspection.
+The appraiser is not a home inspector and does not do a comprehensive home inspection.